Nizam of Hyderabad: End of the dynasty

 General Syed Ahmed El Edroos (at right) offers his surrender of the Hyderabad State Forces to Major General (later General and Army Chief) Jayanto Nath Chaudhuri at Secunderabad.

 After the Independence of India in 1947, the Nizam of Hyderabad chose to join neither the Dominion of India nor the Dominion of Pakistan.
-He later declared Hyderabad an independent state as the third Dominion, attempting to become an independent monarchy in the British Commonwealth, sharing King George VI as head of state (since at that time members were required to share the king as head of state).
-Not only the Government of India, but George VI who was head of the organization, the last emperor of India before independence and most crucially, the incumbent monarch of India rejected the notion.
-After attempts by India to persuade the Nizam to accede to India failed, and due to large-scale atrocities committed by Razakars (who wanted the Nizam to accede Hyderabad to Pakistan) on the Hindu populace, the Indian government finally launched a military operation named Operation Polo.
+He declared Hyderabad an independent state as the third dominion, attempting to become an independent monarchy in the British Commonwealth, sharing King George VI as head of state (since at that time members were required to share the king as head of state).
+Not only the Government of India, but George VI who was head of the organisation, the last emperor of India before independence and most crucially, the incumbent monarch of India rejected the notion.
+After attempts by India to persuade the Nizam to accede to India failed, and due to large-scale atrocities committed by Razakars (who wanted the Nizam to accede Hyderabad to Pakistan) on the Hindu populace, the Indian government finally launched a military operation named Operation Polo, in which Indian army committed massacres of Hyderabadi Muslims.
 The Indian Army invaded Hyderabad on 13 September 1948 and defeated his untrained forces.
 The Nizam capitulated on 17 September 1948; that same afternoon he broadcast the news over the State radio network.
 The Nizam was forced to accept accession to the new Union of India.
 His abdication on 17 September 1948 ended the dynasty's ambitions.
-Nevertheless, he became the Rajpramukh postindependence based on public vote.
+Nevertheless, he became the Rajpramukh post independence based on public vote.
 He died on Friday, 24 February 1967.

 All Nizams are buried in royal graves at the Makkah Masjid near Charminar in Hyderabad excepting the last, who wished to be buried beside his mother, in the graveyard of Judi Mosque facing King Kothi Palace.